 - zest of 1 lemon (optional)

-Bake for 55-65 minutes.
-It’s better to undercook this than overcook: you want it moist.
-Let cool in pan for 10 minutes and then gently remove onto a wire rack to cool.
+Bake for 55-65 minutes until the internal temp right in the middle is 200-205°F (93-96°C).
+Let cool in pan for 10 minutes and then gently remove onto a wire rack to thoroughly cool.

-In the photo above I added a bit of flaxseeds to the top along with my walnuts.
-Tasted great as they add just a bit more nutty flavor and crunch.
-This banana bread will stay pretty moist for days after baking it but make sure to wrap it in aluminum foil or something else to prevent too much moisture loss.
+This banana bread will stay moist for days after baking, but be sure to wrap it in aluminum foil or something else to prevent too much moisture loss.

-So there you have it, my favorite leftover sourdough starter recipes.
-If you get into a good rhythm, and with a little extra planning, you can make a superb breakfast each weekend (or weekday if you go in late).
-Breakfast is one of my favorite meals of the day and with the above recipes it is just that much better.
-While not technically a breakfast food, banana bread is perfect in the morning with a cappuccino or Chemex pour over.
+So there you have it, my top 3 leftover sourdough starter recipes.
+If you get into a good rhythm, and with little extra planning, you can make a superb breakfast each weekend (or weekday if you go late).
+Breakfast is one of my favorite meals of the day, and with the recipes above, it's just that much better.
+While not technically a breakfast food, banana bread is perfect in the morning with a cappuccino or pour-over.